 This program was developed to meet the educational needs of managers and executives, allowing students to earn an MBA (or another business-related graduate degree) in two years or less while working full-time.

-Participants come from every type and size of organization – profit, nonprofit, government, representing a variety of industries.
+Participants come from every type and size of organisation – profit, nonprofit, government, representing a variety of industries.
 EMBA students typically have a higher level of work experience, often 10 years or more, compared to other MBA students.
 In response to the increasing number of EMBA programs offered, The Executive MBA Council was formed in 1981 to advance executive education.

 Full-Time Executive MBA

 This program is a new category of full-time 1 year MBA programs aimed at professionals with approx 5 years or more of work experience.
-They are primarily offered in countries like India where the 2-year MBA program is targeted at fresh graduates with no experience or minimal experience.
+They are primarily offered in countries like India, where the 2-year MBA program is targeted at fresh graduates with no knowledge or minimal experience.
 These full-time executive MBA programs are similar to 1 year MBA programs offered by schools like Insead and IMD.